pluralsight/guides/in-review/android/boost-android-development-skills-to-produce-quality-apps/article.md

 	</android.support.design.widget.CoordinatorLayout>

-Tip : Design library provide many other elegant views like NavigationDrawer, CollapsingToolbarLayout.
+Tip: Design library provides many other elegant views like `NavigationDrawer`, `CollapsingToolbarLayout`.

 ### TextInputLayout
 `TextInputLayout` is like an `EditText` which supports floating label as hint and it moves up when user stats typing.